helpshift/helpshift-ios-sdk-examples/README.md

 # Helpshift iOS SDK Samples

-This repository contains a collection example projects for Helpshift iOS SDK v6.1.0
+This repository contains a collection example projects for Helpshift iOS SDK

 ## Requirements

-* Xcode 7 or greater (see [Xcode on Apple Developer](https://developer.apple.com/xcode/downloads/))
+* see Helpshift SDK requirements [here](https://developers.helpshift.com/ios/getting-started/#version-requirements))

 ## Projects

-Each one of the sub-directories ending with `App` in this repository is a genuine Xcode project that demonstrates SDK integration and features.
+Each one of the sub-directories in this repository is a genuine Xcode project that demonstrates SDK integration and features.

 * **[HelpshiftSupportApp](HelpshiftSupportApp)**: demonstrates different support screens in your app
+* **[HSSwiftDemo](HSSwiftDemo)**: demonstrates different support screens in your app in swift language
 * **[APNApp](APNApp)**: handling customer support notifications via Apple Push Notification Service

 For the projects to build and run successfully, please follow these steps :